Commonwealth

 About Parliament

-- Both Houses of Parliament have to agree to all terms of a Bill before it can become law.
-The Senate has almost the same power to make laws as the House of Representatives, except that it cannot initiate or amend Money Bills, the laws which allow the government to collect taxes and spend money on policies and programs.
+Under the Australian Constitution, the Commonwealth Parliament has the power to make laws for all Australians.
+The Parliament consists of the British monarch, represented by the Governor-General, and two Houses: the Upper House and the Lower House.
+The Upper House is called the Senate.
+The Lower House is the House of Representatives.
+Proposed laws, known as bills, have to be passed by both Houses and assented to by the Governor-General before they can become laws, or acts of Parliament.
+Both Houses of Parliament have to agree to all terms of a bill before it can become law.
+The Senate has almost the same power to make laws as the House of Representatives, except that it cannot initiate or amend money bills – the laws that allow the government to collect taxes and spend money on policies and programs.

-two each from the Australian Capital Territory and the Northern Territory.
+The Senate has 76 Senators – 12 elected from each of the six States and two each from the Australian Capital Territory and the Northern Territory.
 State Senators are elected for a fixed six-year term; Territory Senators for three-year terms.
 Half the membership of the Senate is replaced on 1 July every three years.
+Historically, the Senate has been regarded as the States' House and State matters continue to be important to Senators.
+Unlike the House of Representatives, the Senate allows the states equal representation regardless of their population.

-- All Australian citizens who are aged 18 years or older are eligible to enrol as voters and their names are then listed on the electoral roll.
-There are only a few groups of citizens who are not eligible to enrol, such as persons of 'an unsound mind' or people serving prison sentences for serious crimes.
+Federal elections are held at least every three years.
+All Australian citizens aged 18 years or older are eligible to enrol as voters.
+There are a few groups who are not eligible to enrol, such as persons of &nprime;an unsound mind&nprime; or people serving prison sentences for serious crimes.
+According to the law, all people who are eligible to enrol must do so and voting is compulsory.
+People who are enrolled to vote but do not may be fined.

 History

-- Australia did not always exist as a united nation.
+Australia did not always exist as a united nation.
 From 1788 until the 1850s, Australia's six colonies were ruled by British governors.
 These governors had far-reaching powers and were responsible only to the British government.

-- In the 1850s, the British Parliament passed the Australian Colonies Government Act and began granting the Australian colonies independent government with separate colonial parliaments elected by the people.
+From the 1820s, colonists began to speak out against the power of the governors and campaigned for the introduction of representative government.
+In the 1850s, the British Parliament passed the Australian Colonies Government Act and began granting the Australian colonies independent government with separate colonial parliaments elected by the people.

-- During the 1890s, a number of conventions were held to work out the details of the new system of government.
+During the 1890s, a number of conventions were held to work out the details of the new system of government.
 In 1901, the six separate colonies were finally federated to form the Commonwealth of Australia.

 Commonwealth symbols

 Australia has no official bird or animal emblem.
 However, because of their association with the Coat of Arms, the emu and the kangaroo are traditionally seen as national symbols.
-The kangaroo and emu are especially symbolic of an 'advancing' Australia, as it is said that neither animal is able to take a backward step.
+The kangaroo and emu are especially symbolic of an ´advancing´ Australia, as it is said that neither animal is able to take a backward step.

 |